 The aim of the revised Code of Ethics is to provide a guide for pharmacists on what is regarded as the expected standards from pharmacists in the discharge of their professional duties and responsibilities.
-As the professional conduct of pharmacists is under the jurisdiction of SPC as governed by the Pharmacists Registration Act 2007 (No. 48 of 2007), SPC is empowered to discipline errant pharmacists who fail to uphold the standards of the Code or when they contravene any part of the Act, Regulations, or other statutes and regulations governing the practice of pharmacy.
+As the professional conduct of pharmacists is under the jurisdiction of SPC as governed by the Pharmacists Registration Act 2007, SPC is empowered to discipline errant pharmacists who fail to uphold the standards of the Code or when they contravene any part of the Act, Regulations, or other statutes and regulations governing the practice of pharmacy.

 The revised Code does not contain detailed guidance, but acts as a core document from which further standards and guidelines can be developed.
 Specific pharmacists' practices and standards already governed by law which, when breached, will result in prosecution, are not described here in detail.
-For example, advertising issues which are already covered under the Medicines Act, the Medicines (Medical Advertisement) Regulations and the Medicines (Advertisement and Sales) Act, will not be dealt with by this revised Code of Ethics.